 The Plan allows for investment in QEP common stock.
 QEP is the Plan sponsor; therefore, transactions in QEP common stock qualify as party-in-interest transactions.
-During the years ended December 31, 2018 and 2017, the Plan did not receive dividends on shares of QEP common stock due to the suspension of quarterly dividends by QEP's Board of Directors.
-During the years ended December 31, 2018 and 2017, there were no purchases or in-kind contributions of QEP common stock.
-During the years ended December 31, 2018 and 2017, transactions involving contributions and distributions of QEP common stock netted to a distribution of \$780,423 and a contribution of \$443,951, respectively.
+During the year ended December 31, 2019, the Plan received dividends of \$23,285 on shares of QEP stock.
+During the year ended December 31, 2018, the Plan did not receive dividends on shares of QEP common stock due to the suspension of quarterly dividends by QEP's Board of Directors.
+During the years ended December 31, 2019 and 2018, there were no purchases or in-kind contributions of QEP common stock.
+During the years ended December 31, 2019 and 2018, transactions involving contributions and distributions of QEP common stock netted to distributions of \$1,204,287 and \$780,423, respectively.

-Certain Plan investments are in funds managed by Fidelity, which was the trustee of the Plan during the years ended December 31, 2018 and 2017.
+Certain Plan investments are in funds managed by Fidelity, which was the trustee of the Plan during the years ended December 31, 2019 and 2018.
 Because the Plan pays certain fees to this party, these transactions qualify as party-in-interest transactions.